yirernet/TransactionData/README.md

    - [Script to create Database in SQLServer.](https://github.com/yirernet/TransactionData/blob/master/TransactionData.DAL/SQLScript/CreateDB_Script.sql).

 2. Modified the ConnectionString in the web.config file accordingly.
 3. The Excel file must be a xslx file.
+By default they must be placed in 'C:\Temp\'.
+This can be modified in the web.config.
 4. There are two appsettings in the web.config;
    - 'ExcelFilePath' to provide the path that contains the xslx files to upload.
    - 'NeedValidExcelColumnNames'
      - If true,  will validate the first row looking for the column names.
 If not found it will throw and exception a it will not upload the data into the database.
      - if fasle, will also validate the first row looking for the column names.
 If not found it will display an error message but it will upload the data into the database.
+5. Check for any missing package or reference when you download or clone the repository.

 The solution has 3 projects;